 A civilian security sector for Ukraine that is efficient, accountable and enjoys the trust of the public

-To assist relevant Ukrainian authorities towards a sustainable reform of the civilian security sector through strategic advice and hand-on support for specific reform measures based on EU standards and international principles of good governance and human rights.
+To assist relevant Ukrainian authorities towards a sustainable reform of the civilian security sector through strategic advice and practical support for specific reform measures based on EU standards and international principles of good governance and human rights.